Learn how to keep your hair smelling fresh between washes! You don’t need to wash your hair every day to keep it smelling and looking great.

 - Blow Pro Faux Dry Shampoo – this comes in a powder form, unlike other dry shampoos which usually come in an aerosol can.
 Simply tap some powder into your roots and it absorbs the oil and adds some volume and texture.

 - Batiste Dry Shampoo – this comes in an aerosol can and is one of the highest rated dry shampoos in the UK (where it’s made.)
-Be warned, it does leave your roots looking slightly white (especially if you have dark hair like I do) but I’ve found that I just scrunch my roots a bit and/or brush them and the whiteness disappears pretty easily.
+Be warned, it does leave your roots looking slightly white, but I’ve found that I just scrunch my roots a bit and/or brush them and the whiteness disappears pretty easily.

 3. Avoid Styling Products

-I try not to use too many styling products in my hair as a rule, besides this organic Argan oil to help with split ends, nourish my scalp and help control frizz.
+I try not to use too many styling products in my hair as a rule, besides a little Miracle 10 leave in conditioner to help with split ends, nourish my scalp and help control frizz.

-But other than the argan oil that I apply sparingly, I don’t use any hairspray or other styling products.
-Styling products build up on your hair and make daily washing almost essential, so if you’re trying to avoid washing your hair as often, try to avoid the use of styling products and stick with something natural like Argan oil.
+But other than the leave in conditioner that I apply sparingly, I don’t use any hairspray or other styling products.
+Styling products build up on your hair and make daily washing almost essential, so if you’re trying to avoid washing your hair as often, try to avoid the use of styling products and stick with something light and natural.

 4. Braid and Mist